ChintaRohan/bifid_cipher_decipher/README.md

 * You can cipher/dicipher how many times you want (the decrypted message won't be deciphered easily :D )
 * You can customize your table.
 Give it to your closest friend and start sending decrypted messages.

 P.S.: You cannot write sentences, only 'not spaced sentence', but feel free to modify my code to achieve it.
-Look in comments :)
+Look in comments.
+P.S.S: Be careful when you use uppercase/lowercase words.
+The table must be compatible.

 ## Pictures